 South Dublin Libraries, as part of its commitment to the promotion of the history and heritage of our communities, has acquired licenced access to Find My Past and British Newspaper Archives.

 Findmypast is the most comprehensive Irish family history website, and includes billions of Irish, British and worldwide records.
 The British Newspapers collection includes the largest collection of fully searchable Irish, British and international newspapers and is a rich resource for both genealogists and casual browsers of history alike.

 Access to Findmypast/British Newspaper Archive is restricted to your local library and we have licences for Ballyroan, Clondalkin, Lucan, Castletymon, North Clondalkin and Tallaght Libraries.

+You do not need any specific logins or passwords to access the site in our libraries.
 As the resource will be on a public access PC in the adult section or the relevant library.
 Children who wish to access it must be accompanied by a parent/guardian.